Home » How to Make a Fall Primitive Pumpkin on a Stick

 Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page.
 Learn More.

-All my life I’ve loved primitive decor with fall primitives being my favorite.
-If you love it too, then you’ll love this FREE tutorial How to Make a Fall Primitive Pumpkin Head on a Stick.
+All my life, I’ve loved primitive decor, with fall primitives being my favorite.
+If you love it too, you’ll love this FREE tutorial, How to Make a Fall Primitive Pumpkin Head on a Stick.

-Included is my FREE printable pattern with instructions (found below).
+Included below is a free printable pattern.
 Handmade primitive crafts are for sure one of my passions.
 Do you feel the same?
 If so, you’re in the right place.

-I get excited seeing all the fall primitives on Pinterest, and love-love-love creating my own.
+I get excited seeing all the fall primitives on Pinterest and “love-love-love” creating my own, as I know you do too!

-If you are looking for ideas for decorating for fall on a budget, then you’ve hit the jackpot!
+If you are looking for budget ideas for decorating for fall, you’ve hit the jackpot!
 This cute fall primitive pumpkin head can be done with totally free scraps of materials.

-This is a free tutorial with a free printable pattern as well.
+This is a free tutorial with a free printable pattern.
 It’s super easy and fun to make.
 Enjoy!

-- 1/8 yard Muslin Fabric (or 2 pieces of scrap big enough for pattern – I use scraps)
+• 1/8 yard Muslin Fabric (or 2 pieces of scrap big enough for the pattern – I use scraps)

 Since the stick adds a bit of fall natural element to the pumpkin, the measurements don’t have to be exact.
 Mine are all different lengths for displaying them in various crocks, wood boxes/crates, on the front porch, etc. They can be used anywhere you choose.